 Overall assessment by the Executive Board: thyssenkrupp with opportunities as a diversified industrial group

-Significant opportunities also arise from the implementation of the "impact" measures and profitable growth in the business areas.
-At the same time major opportunities are opening up as a result of targeted Groupwide initiatives and the consistent and systematic exploitation of the Group's economies of scope.
+Significant opportunities also arise after earlier implementation of planned "impact" measures and from profitable growth in the business areas.
+At the same time major opportunities are opening up as a result of cross-cutting initiatives and the consistent and systematic exploitation of the Group's economies of scope.